sixslime/mplights/data/info.md

 - torch light blocks underwater can ONLY replace `minecraft:water[level=0]`. this really cant be changed.
 - related to the above issues, torches permanently will destroy `light` blocks they pass through.
 - stacked torches use the burnout time of a single torch, leading to a potentially large amount of full bright time (and recoverable time).
+- water/lava will flow around existing torches because light blocks are treated similarly to a partial blocks.

 # TODO
 - dynamic stacking